Valdera/News-Today-React/README.md

-# Diskus Web App
+# News Today

-NewsToday is a website to display the latest trending news.
-NewsToday use LineToday API.
+NewsToday is a website to display the latest trending news from LineToday API.
+This project was purposed for Technical Test at SejutaCita.

 ![plot](./mockup.jpg)